 This place has just everything: beaches, trails, outdoor sports, tourist attractions, bars, beautiful people, good transportation and electronic music parties.
 Mostly the last two things it what you will miss in Rio.
 Balneário Camboriú isn’t that big, so everything is close by.
 Even though the city hasn’t more than 150.000 citizens, it’s the city with the highest buildings in Brazil.
 During spring and summer (October – March) it gets crowded on the weekends and holidays with people from mostly Sao Paulo and Curitiba.

 Absolutely number 1 club for house music is Green Valley, which was voted a few times as number 1 club in the world by DJmag.
 There is also a very known techno Walhalla called Warung at Praia Brava, with a great sunrise in the morning.
 Great beaches around are Taquara, Praia do Pinho, Praia do Estaleiro and Itapema (unfortunately I don’t have photo’s of those).
 Great spots to visit are Morro do Careca, where you have a view of both sides of the city, and the teleferico (cable car) is also a nice place to go.

-So far my top 12 of places I have visited during my 7 months Brazil.
-If you are Brazilian and you look at this list, you will probably miss Ilha do Mel, Fernando de Noronha, Morro de Sao Paulo, Cabo Frio, Buzios and many many more.
-Unfortunately, I wasn’t able to go to those places, but in a next trip I will probably catch an eye it, because, one day, I will come back to this beautiful country for sure!
+So far my top 12 of places I have visited during my 7 months Brazil depending on my experiences.
+Places which are also worth it to go in Brazil but not on the list are Ilha do Mel, Fernando de Noronha, Morro de Sao Paulo, Cabo Frio, Buzios and many more.
+I did not have the chance to go to those places, however, Brazil is a beautifull country and I will come back ones for sure!